agarciadom/ipwebcam-gst/README.markdown

 Here's an idea for future work: switch to Python and use the official GStreamer binding.
 I'd love to see that, but I don't have enough free time :-(.

-Disclaimer: the script has only been tested in my local installation of Ubuntu 11.04 and on Arch Linux.
+Disclaimer: the script has only been tested in my local installation of Ubuntu 13.04 and on Arch Linux.
 I think it should work on most recent Debian-based distributions as well (and Debian, of course).
-If you need any help, drop me a direct message on Twitter at @antoniogado.
+If you need any help, please create an issue on this project.